virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 uv *= INSIDES_NOISE
 ```

-I added the `INSIDES_NOISE` constant to easily control the detail in noise.
+The `INSIDES_NOISE` constant allows to control the scale of the noise.
-Now we get our normal and transform it using our `TBN` matrix:

 ```glsl
 vec3 n = normalize( TBN * water_normal( uv ) );
 ```

+We get the normal from the noise and trasform it using `TBN` matrix.

 Links:
 - [Painting a Landscape with Maths]
 - [Normal Mapping]

+#### 5.3.
+Surface reflection

-Using the normal we can calculate the refracted and reflected rays, using builtin function.
-To calculate the refracted ray, we need to know the [Refractive Index] if both mediums
+Using the normal we can calculate the refracted and reflected rays, using builtin functions.
+To calculate the refracted ray, we need to know the [Refractive Index] of both mediums

 ```glsl
 const float airRI = 1.0;